Bachelor of Speech and Language Pathology with Honours BSLP(Hons)

 - Excellent resources including on-site clinics and research dedicated facilities and staff

-Entry to the First Professional Year is limited and is based on academic merit (normally a B+ or better grade average), fluency in English and suitability for training as a speech–language therapist.
-Relevant work experience with individuals who have communication disorders may also be considered when entry decisions are made.
-Applications for entry to the First Professional Year for 2014 close on 1 November 2013.
+The first year is followed by the Professional Years - three years of specialised professional education.
+Entry into the Professional Years is limited and is based on completion of the compulsory level 100 courses (or equivalents), academic merit (normally a B+ or better grade average) and fluency in English.
+Relevant work experience may also be considered.
+Applications for entry to the First Professional Year for 2015 close on 5 December 2014.

-If you are unsuccessful in gaining a place in the First Professional Year, your passed courses can usually be credited to the BSc, BHSc, or BA.
+If you are unsuccessful in gaining a place in the First Professional Year, your completed courses can usually be credited to a BSc, BHSc or BA.

 For the full degree requirements see the Regulations for the Bachelor of Speech and Language Pathology with Honours (University Regulations website).

-The BSLP(Hons) requires a total of 480 points and may be awarded with honours.
-The first year is called the Intermediate Year* and comprises a minimum of 120 points or eight compulsory 15-point courses (or equivalent).
+The BSLP(Hons) requires a total of 480 points.
+The first year (Intermediate Year) comprises a minimum of 120 points or eight compulsory 15-point courses (or equivalent).
 The Intermediate courses may be taken in one full-time year of study or accumulated over more than one year.

 - CMDS 161 Anatomy and Physiology of the Speech and Hearing Mechanism